Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Crank the handle repeatedly, continuously pushing the zucchini toward the blade and watch the zoodles come out the other side.

-- Get a spiralizer that has a *strong* suction cup on the bottom.
-It will save your sanity.
-I’ve tried several with the small suction cups at the bottom, and they move around at least some of the time.
-Super annoying.
+- Get a spiralizer that has a strong suction cup on the bottom.
+I’ve tried several with small suction cups, and they slide around, which is super annoying.
 This spiralizer has a giant suction cup on the bottom, and a lever to make it stay in place — I love it!

 - Make sure the zucchini is centered on the spiralizer.
-That way, you’ll end up with more of the “best” zucchini noodles, which are the ones that include the edges and skin.
-The middle ones tend to be a little more mushy.
-Also, this will avoid the super-short pieces that you sometimes get when the zucchini isn’t centered.
-You can always re-position it as you go along.
+That way, you’ll end up with more of the best zucchini noodles, which are the ones that include the edges and skin.
+The middle ones tend to be more mushy.
+Also, this will avoid super-short pieces.

 How To Cook Zucchini Noodles